PsykoSoldi3r/docker-jenkins/README.md

 ## Default User

 If you want to change the default username and password.
-Its located in the Dockerfile and defined as environment variables
+Its located in the Dockerfile and defined as environment variables.
+For now you need to turn on security manually at the Jenkins Configure Global Security settings
 ```
 username: admin
 password: admin